BCDevExchange-CodeChallenge/admin/README.md

 ## Adding seats

 If you're in a situation where there are a bunch of code challenges running at once and there are no more seats to allocate, an Owner or Billing Manager of the org will need to [purchase more](https://help.github.com/en/articles/upgrading-your-github-subscription#upgrading-your-organizations-subscription).

+## Removing collaborators when code challenge is done

+When your code challenge has finished, please remove all Outside Collaborators from the repository.
+This will allow us to reduce the seats needed in the org and keep our monthly costs lower.

+Thank you!